alekzandro/Globala-applikationer/Technical Documentation.md

 ## Contributing
-- [Insert information about how to contribute to the project][Insert any relevant contribution guidelines or code of conduct].
 - Express.js was used to create this project, which offers many routes for a website.
 To process requests and authenticate users, the program makes use of a number of middleware tools.
 Sequelize is an object-relational mapper used by the app to communicate with the backend PostgreSQL database.